pyros-dev/catkin_pip/test/README.md

 * TODO : find more python package references
 * TODO : add a ros package to prove it doesnt disturb normal ros process either (at least not too much...).

-More tests will be added when we find more use cases that fit catkin_pure_python purpose
+More tests will be added when we find more use cases that fit catkin_pip purpose